Johnson dazzles as Canada beat Czechia 5-1 in Junior Hockey World Championship - ExBulletin

 Johnson dazzles as Canada beat Czechia 5-1 in Junior Hockey World Championship

-Kent Johnson has been working on an action for years that will stun goalkeepers and hockey fans alike.
+EDMONTON – Kent Johnson has been working for years on a move that will astonish goalkeepers and hockey fans alike.

 On Saturday, he executed it in a big way by scoring a worthy highlight and helping Canada to a 5-1 victory over the Czech Republic in the Junior World Hockey Championships.